How to benchmark Python code with pytest-benchmark

 🐰 The source code for this post is available on GitHub.

-Create a Python file named game.py
+Create a Python file named game.py,

 and set its contents to the above FizzBuzz implementation.

-Then run python game.py
+Then run python game.py.

 The output should look like:

-🐰 Boom!
+$ python game.py12Fizz4BuzzFizz78FizzBuzz11Fizz1314FizzBuzz...9798FizzBuzz🐰 Boom!
 You’re cracking the coding interview!

 Before going any further, it is important to discuss the differences between micro-benchmarking and macro-benchmarking.